NiniolaX/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## 0x03 - PYTHON SETS AND DICTIONARIES

+Here the names of functions in this repository and thei uses:

 1. 0-square_matrix_simple - computes the square value of all integers of a matrix.